CryptoChem0000/rebalance-dashboard-sui/README-cloud-bots.md

 To see this info, click on the deployment, then click on the summary box, then expand the `Generate deployment summary` option

 # How to see Logs
-To see the logs of your bot, login to https://08fa.grafana.archway.io/login
+To see the logs of your bot, login to https://08fa.grafana.archway.io/login (credentials available on 1password)

 Then click on `Explore` on the left side of the screen.